 Ravenna enjoyed its moment of glory between the fifth and seventh centuries, when it briefly took the place of Rome as the capital of the vast Roman Empire in the west.
-It remained the capital of the Ostrogoths—the barbarians who caused the fall of Rome—and finally of the Byzantine protectorate under Justinian.
+It remained the capital of the Ostrogoths — the barbarians who caused the fall of Rome — and finally, the capital of the Byzantine protectorate under Justinian.
 Ravenna’s importance during the early Christian period explains the many churches full of famed gold leaf mosaics, the beauty and antiquity of which continue to astound modern-day visitors.
 Students can visit workshops where restorers and mosaic craftsmen still perpetuate the ancient mosaic techniques.
 Eight monuments in Ravenna have been declared Patrimony of Humanity by UNESCO, all dating from the fifth and sixth centuries.
 Today Ravenna is a charming small Italian city, capital of the Romagna region.
 In addition to the extraordinary wealth of ancient mosaics, Ravenna houses the tomb of Dante, who died here in 1321 while in exile from Florence.
 A fun tidbit from history: Ravenna still refuses to give his remains to his native city!

 Also known as Paradise on Earth, the island of Capri is a long-time destination for the rich and famous.
 Perched on an island off the coast of Naples and peppered with lemon and orange trees, Capri is considered one of the most beautiful visitor destinations in Italy.
 In the distance, you can see Mount Vesuvius, dark and brooding, and the charming towns dotting the Amalfi coast.
 The island is easy to get to by ferry from Naples, but in the summer months tourists abound, which can detract from Capri’s charm and “small-town” feel.
 It also means that food and accommodations are exorbitantly more expensive than you would find on the mainland.
 For that reason, many find it convenient to combine a day trip to Capri with a weekend visit to Naples, Sorrento, or nearby Pompeii, using the mainland as a base to explore.
 Not to be missed on the island are the whitewashed towns of Capri, Anacapri, the famed Faraglioni rock formations, the Roman palace Villa Jovis, and the Seggovia Monte Solaro, the chairlift that takes you to the island’s peak where you can feast your eyes on the beauty below.